 - Develops a sense of attachment and confidence knowing their parents remember the small stuff about them

 - Creates a sense of connection through shared experiences

 - Connects a child to their culture

 When Can You Find Time:

 Because this activity takes more thought, it can be hard to find time to fit it in naturally.
-However, it can be done around the dinner table, at bed time, at the park, in the store, in the car, and really anywhere.
+However, it can be done around the dinner table, at bedtime, at the park, in the store, in the car, and really anywhere.
 Here are some specific examples to get your memory machine flowing…

-- When cooking a spinach omelette I might reminisce with my son how that was his first solid food and how he played with it and got the spinach everywhere, even his ears (throwing in some humor is always a bonus!).
+- When cooking a spinach omelet I might reminisce with my son how that was his first solid food and how he played with it and got the spinach everywhere, even his ears (throwing in some humor is always a bonus!).

 - While sibling a complains about how much drool baby sibling b makes, you could fondly remember how much they used to drool.

-- With your teen you could reminisce about the play experiences you used to have together as you drive past a park.
+- With your teen, you could reminisce about the play experiences you used to have together as you drive past a park.

 - Instead of, or in addition to, reading before bed, pull out the photo album/ book, and go through them together.